-The flavors in here are purely Portuguese—garlic, chile peppers, bay leaves, paprika, sweet wine, olive oil.
+The flavors in this grilled doves recipe are purely Portuguese—garlic, chile peppers, bay leaves, paprika, sweet wine, olive oil.
 Having never been to Portugal, I have no idea if they hunt doves there.
 I do know that these flavors are off the hook on dove.
-They’re buzzed in a food processor until smooth and used as a marinade.
+Everything is buzzed in a food processor until smooth and used as a marinade on the doves (or squab.)

 Doves are especially good marinated because they’re so small.
 According to food scientist Harold McGee, marinades penetrate meat to a depth of only about 1/4 inch during an overnight soak.
 This is more than enough to get to the center of a whole dove.
 If you’re not a hunter, use domestic squab for this recipe—just make sure to lower the number of birds per person to one or two, as squab is a lot larger than dove.
 The marinade will still penetrate more than halfway through the squab’s meaty parts.
 Like duck, dove (and squab) is red meat and should be grilled only to medium or medium-rare.